yeojz/otplib/README.md

 // However, deprecated or modified class methods will have console.warn.
 ```

+### Downloading Master Builds

+From 12.x onwards, pre-release builds of master is also uploaded as an artifact on GitHub Actions.

+To download:

+1. Go to otplib's [Github Actions][project-github-actions].
+2. Click on `dev-builds`.
+3. Select the latest `master` workflow run.
+4. Click on the `Artifacts` dropdown near the top-right.
+5. Download `otplib-ci-package.zip`.
+6. Unzip the zip file, you should see a `otplib-ci-{hash}.tar.gz` file.
+7. You can now run `npm install ./otplib-ci-{hash}.tar.gz` to install it into your project.

 ## Getting Started

 This is a more in-depth setup guide for installing, configuring and customising